 Oil and gas assets are depleted using the unit of production method based on 2P reserves using estimated future prices and costs and accounting for future development expenditures necessary to bring those reserves into production.
-There has been no depletion for Atrush assets in the second quarter of 2023, due to no production, whereas Sarsang assets have been depleted in line with the production sold in the quarter.
+As there was no production in the second or third quarters of 2023 at Atrush, there was no depletion charge recorded during these quarters.
+Sarsang assets have been depleted in line with the production sold in these quarters.